You’ve heard of the silent killer, and now you’re worried about your health.

 Physical therapy can help you target the muscles that help improve your breathing.

-You and your physical therapist will be able to come up with a routine that target your unique needs, as improving respiration can lead to a healthier heart.
+You and your physical therapist will be able to come up with a routine that targets your unique needs, as improving respiration can lead to a healthier heart.

 5. Reducing Your Risk Factors

-Your physical therapist will also be able to give you advice about how to lower the biggest risk factors for heart disease.
+Your physical therapist will also be able to give you advice about how to lower the biggest risk factors of heart disease.

 Decreasing your blood pressure and cholesterol will reduce your risk of a cardiac event that could lead to more issues.

-With an exercise program tailored for you, other risk factors like depression and diabetes can be prevented from exacerbating your heart disease risk.
+With an exercise program tailored for you, we can also work to reduce other heart attack risk factors like depression and diabetes.

 Book Your Appointment With Capitol Physical Therapy Today